kinkalow/fuseq/README.md

 ```

 By default, all read lines in a fusion file are given as input.
-Only certain lines can be treated as input data using the following option.
+Only certain reads can be inputted by using the following option.

 ```bash
 # The target is user-specified lines